-PowerPoint 2016 for Windows users can learn about Smart Dynamic Guides, Adding More Guides, and Guide Options.
-PowerPoint 2016 for Mac users can explore tutorials on Reset Slides and Hide/Unhide Slides.
+PowerPoint 2016 for Windows users can learn about Removing Customizations from PCB Files.
+They can also explore how to Customize Quick Access Toolbar, Add and Rename Ribbon Tabs, and Start or Restart Numbering for Lists.
+PowerPoint 2016 for Mac users can learn about Working With Slide Numbers.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.